poketo/poketo-reader/README.md

 * **open-source**: anyone can contribute or build features on top
 * _coming soon:_ **offline-ready**: downloading chapters for offline

-:construction: Poketo is still in development.
+:construction: Poketo is still in beta.
 It's usable, but watch your step!
 You might run into some bugs.

 ## Motivation